fwkrumm/fwkrumm.github.io/index.md

 ## Python

-- [shmlock](https://github.com/fwkrumm/shmlock): An inter-process lock implementation that eliminates the need for passing objects around.
+- [shmlock](https://github.com/fwkrumm/shmlock): An inter-process lock implementation (named Semaphore) that eliminates the need for passing objects around.
 It can be utilized across multiple terminals or consoles using the same name identifier, leveraging the multiprocessing.shared_memory module.

+- [pymembar](https://github.com/fwkrumm/pymembar): A Python library (basically a simple C-wrapper) for memory barriers and synchronization primitives, providing efficient and portable solutions for concurrent programming.

 ## C++